Anglican Diocese of Canberra and Goulburn

 The Diocese of Canberra and Goulburn is one of the 23 dioceses of the Anglican Church of Australia.
 The diocese has 60 parishes covering most of south-east New South Wales, the eastern Riverina and the Australian Capital Territory (ACT).
 It stretches from Marulan in the north, from Batemans Bay to Eden on the south coast across to Holbrook in the south-west, north to Wagga Wagga, Temora, Young and Goulburn.

 History

 The Diocese of Goulburn was excised out of the Diocese of Sydney in 1863.
 At that time, it extended to the south and west of Goulburn to the south-western corner of New South Wales (south of the 34th degree of latitude).
 In 1884, the diocese was divided, with the western portion designated as the major part of the newly created Diocese of Riverina.
 In 1950, the name of the remaining part of the diocese was changed to Diocese of Canberra and Goulburn, and in 1986, the area around and including Albury was subsumed into the Diocese of Wangaratta.

 St Saviour's Cathedral, the mother church of the diocese, is located in Goulburn, New South Wales.
-Both the diocesan bishop and the diocesan office are located in Canberra, Australia's national capital, which is to the south of Goulburn.
+Both the diocesan bishop and the diocesan office are located in Canberra, Australia's national capital, which is 87 km to the south of Goulburn.